PeterOsama/YassirCoding/README.md

 - Assume the main details are (id, name, status, shift, Area, Date).

 ## Filter reservations:
-Filter by date by selecting from the calendar and matching it with businessDate.
+- Filter by date by selecting from the calendar and matching it with businessDate.
-Filter by Status Can Select Multiple.
+- Filter by Status Can Select Multiple.
-Filter by Area Can Select Multiple.
+- Filter by Area Can Select Multiple.
-Filter by Shift can select one.
+- Filter by Shift can select one.
-Have the ability to Reset the filter.
+- Have the ability to Reset the filter.
+- Reset sort if filter changed.

 ## Sort reservations:
-Sort by and column (id, name, status, shift, Area, Date) just click on it for ascending and descending.
+- Sort by any column (id, name, status, shift, Area, Date) just by clicking on it for ascending and descending.
-The user can sort by guest number and guest name - assumed guest number is customer-id
+- The user can sort by guest number and guest name - assumed guest number is customer-id

 ## Search by name and surname

-Search by name Resets Filter
+- Search by name Resets Filter
-Can Filter search Results
+- Can Filter search Results
-Search by name is searching by searchQuery in first and last name, not exact match
+- Search by name is searching by searchQuery in first and last name, not exact match

             reservation.customer.firstName